Resident opinion survey

 We set ourselves performance targets for many of our services – both through our long term and our annual planning process.
 The survey results tell us how we are performing against these targets and inform our annual report each year.

-Independent research company Research First conducts our residents' survey with a statistically representative sample of Kāpiti residents to establish levels of satisfaction with a selection of council’s services and activities.
+We contract an independent research company, called Research First, to conduct our resident survey.
+They ensure it’s done correctly, using statistically representative samples of Kāpiti residents to get accurate results.
 Research First carries out similar surveys for other local authorities in New Zealand.

 - The quarterly surveys are carried out in September, December, March and June of each financial year.

 - Each survey runs for approximately two weeks, or until 200 responses are collected for the quarter.
 This gives us an annual sample of 800 responses (sometimes slightly more) resulting in a maximum margin of error of +/- 3.5% at the 95% confidence interval.

 - All surveys are undertaken via phone using a database of randomly generated local landline numbers or cell phone numbers gathered during previous surveys.